AmmarYasser455/ovc/docs/index.md

 ## License

-This project is released under the **MIT License**.
+This project is licensed under the **MIT License**.
 See [LICENSE](https://github.com/AmmarYasser455/ovc/blob/main/LICENSE) for details.

 ---